 Quite literally ‘data in the cloud’

 Many struggle with the concept of cloud computing.
 Even now, people still find it difficult to accept the idea that data or computing resource can be just ‘out there’ somewhere, unbounded by geography, and that ‘cloud’ is just a metaphor for a computing model.
-This project is set to make the whole concept of ‘data in the cloud’ quite literal.
+This project made the whole concept of ‘data in the cloud’ quite literal.

 Amazing up-to-date tech

 The superpressure balloons are based on the weather balloon technology developed by the US Air Force in the 1950s.
 But slung beneath this is some amazing up-to-date tech.